How openQCM Q-1 acquires resonance curves in order to monitor the dissipation effect.

 Electric interface with quartz sensors are guarantee by means high quality gold pogo-pins

 A flexible holder design to host quartz with different frequencies and diameters.
-A unique quartz crustal chamber compatible with a wide range of sensors.
+A unique quartz crystal chamber compatible with a wide range of sensors.

 openQCM Q-1 measures frequency and Q-factor by sweeping around sensor resonance frequency thanks to the use of AD9851 component.
 AD9851 is a CMOS high speed DDS/DAC Synthesizer, which is capable of generate an sine wave with an arbitrary frequency from 0 to 60 MHz.